defengliang/7810-bi-project/README.md

 ## How to run

+### Prerequisites

-### Make sure you have installed JRE or JDK 17 or above.
+Please make sure JRE or JDK 17 or above is installed.

-Open your cmd / terminal, enter command:
+To check this, open your cmd / terminal, run command:

 ```
 java -version